Sadiya-Khanam/stockflow_assignment/README.md

 This is a take-home assignment for a B2B SaaS inventory system called StockFlow.

-The project is split into 3 parts:
+The project is divided into 3 parts:

 ##  Part 1: Code Review & Debugging